Chapter Four: Design by Committee and an Epidemic

 The Doctor Examined, or Why William Thornton Did Not Design the Octagon House or the Capitol

 In Philadelphia, Thornton did his homework.
 He had left his elevation in Georgetown and now drew three ground plans with rooms and other features labeled with letters.
 He elaborated his ideas on a separate page.
 What he sent to the board is no longer extant but a draft of what he sent is in his papers at the Library of Congress.
-As he tried to nail down the particulars of his design, many ideas still floated in the air.
+He began with the basement story and described "the great repository," so called because in due time the General's body would repose there.
 Straight away, he distinguished his work from the "architects":

 A. The great repository under the floor of the dome.
 The walls are made very thick to support an arcade with imposts instead of double columns, if it may be deemed hereafter to make a dome of stone, however, the architects may be consulted on this subject as well as on the requisite thickness of the other foundation and basement walls, but the Commissioners will, I am confident, conclude it proper to make very strong walls for the support of so massive a building.